Frozennfishh/ip/docs/README.md

 Command: `todo (TASK_NAME)`

-Adds a task to the tasklist.
+Adds a task to the task list.

 Example: `deadline homework`